vuiets/ember-cli-tachyons-shim/README.md

 # ember-cli-tachyons-shim

-> :package: Drops Tachyons into your Ember app's `vendor` directory.
+> :package: Brings Tachyons to your Ember app.

 ### Usage